 SATURDAY, Nov.
-25 .- Begging .- John King, 18, and John Scott, 23, two wretched-looking objects, were placed at the bar, charged with begging in the streets.
+23.-Begoing.-John King, 18, and John Scott, 23, two wretched-looking objects, were placed at the bar, charged with begging in the streets.
 The prisoners were sentenced to one month's imprisomment, with hard labour.

-"Mad Madde," the Window-smasher.-As soon as the last case was disposed of, Matilda Barton, about The prisoner was brought up on Thursday last, charged with breaking the windows in the shop of Mr. Seratchley, chemist and druggist, Fleet-street; also, with assaulting that gentleman.
-On being taken into custody she flung herself down on the "stretcher," and said she would "have a comfortable ride." but becoming violent, her legs were tied, and it required the assistance of three policemen to take her to the office.
+"MAD MADGE," THE WINDOW-SMASHER.-AS SOON as the last case was disposed of, Matilda Barton, about 25 years of age, pushed her way through the other handcuffed, and placed at the bar before Mr. Rawlinson, that it was considered advisable to have him immeprisoners, and entered the dock, exclaiming, "I'm not going to stop here all day-it's my turn now."
+The prisoner was brought up on Thursday last, charged with breaking the windows in the shop of Mr. Scratchley, chemist and druggist, Fleet-street; also, with assaulting that gentleman.
+On being taken into custody she flung herself down on the "stretcher." and said she would "have a comfortable ride." but becoming violent, her legs were tied, and it required the assistance of three policemen to take her to the office.
 She was remanded till Saturday.

-Alderman Humphrey.-What do you do for a living?
+Alderman Humphrey.-What do you do for a living!
 Prisoner.-Why sometimes one thing and some-times another.
-It's no use telling a lie about it.
-Alderman Humphrey.-Tou had better go into the
+It's no use relling a lie about it.
+(Laughter.)

-The Prisoner .- Not exactly!
-(Turning to the complainant, who was in the witness box, she exclaimed) -"Now, Mr. Witness, let's have your evidence."
+Alderman Humphrey.-You had better go into the plainant, who was in the witness box, she exclaimed mediately captured.
 (Lond laughter.)
-Alterman Humphrey.-What home have you to go

-Prisoner.-Why, it's no use sending me home withto make the inspector and policemen pay for a new suit of clothes for me, for having ill-treated me in tying my legs up.
-You know it would, alderman. the dock exclaimed with a chuckle, "Where's his
+Alderman Humphrey.-What home have you to go to make the inspector and policemen pay for a new clock, for the payment of the nearths' acreses. suit of clothes for me, for having ill-treated me in .
+It appeared that the defendants were, is a managed to tying my legs up.
+You know it would, alderman. the dock exclaimed with a chuckle, "Where's his; which they were scratched.

-After the whole of the business had been disposed of.
-Madge again appeared, and, on advancing to the table, addressed Alderman Farebrother, who had taken Alderman Humphrey's seat, as follows:-"Sir Peter-no, I beg pardon.
+of.
+Madge again appeared, and, on advancing to the payment by instalments. table, addressed Alderman Farebrother, who had taken Alderman Humphrey's seat, as follows:-"Sir Peter-no, I beg pardon.
 Mr. Farebrother-excuse my friendly manner-I was discharged this morning by your brother magistrate, and the only clothes possess is the prison dress at my back.
-Besides, how am I to get my living!
-I wish to do so honestly if I
+Besides, how am I to get my living?
+I wish to do so honestly if I last Monday. food until Thursday.
+Now, only fancy yourself kept been convicted five times of begging.
+Healy had also in board and lodging for four days for 1s.
+But I been convicted. complain very much for being brought here at all.
+Alderman Farebrother.-Then you should not have committed an assault.

-Alderman Farebrother.-Have you no parish to Madge.-Yes, in Gloucestershire; but how am I to get there?

-Alderman Farebrother.-You were only relieved last Monday.
+Alderman Farebrother.-Have you no parish to Madge.-Yes, in Gloucestershire; but how am to get there?
+Alderman Farebrother.-You were only relieved